SLuckeneder/mining-Brazil/README.md

 # Brazilian mining impacts - A Bayesian Spatial Durbin Model

-This repository contains the R scripts and data to reproduce results from "Uncertain economic gains and forest loss: Evidence from industrial and garimpo mining in Brazilian municipalities".
+This repository contains the R scripts and data to reproduce results from "Forest loss and uncertain economic gains from industrial and garimpo mining in Brazilian municipalities".

 ## Usage